YashJainHSR/demoTrack/README.md

 ## An Overview of the application flow

-	-Using demoTrack, a sales executive can generate a request for an illustration/demo providing all the relevant details pertaining to the demo and he will be provided with a request number for future reference
+- Using demoTrack, a sales executive can generate a request for an illustration/demo providing all the relevant details pertaining to the demo and he will be provided with a request number for future reference
-	-Approver/manager will be digitally notified of the request generated and he/she can verify the details and decide whether to approve the demo or not.
+- Approver/manager will be digitally notified of the request generated and he/she can verify the details and decide whether to approve the demo or not.
-	-Sales executive will be digitally notified of the approver’s decision -If the demo is approved, the sales executive can proceed with the demo -After the demo is given, sales executive is bound to fill a feedback for that demo before he/she can request for another demo.
+- Sales executive will be digitally notified of the approver’s decision
+- If the demo is approved, the sales executive can proceed with the demo
+- After the demo is given, sales executive is bound to fill a feedback for that demo before he/she can request for another demo.
 This feedback will help him improve.
-	-Executives, Managers and Admin can generate reports in excel format (records can be filtered based on requirement) -Administrator can keep track of the demos, add new users and new products using UI.
+- Executives, Managers and Admin can generate reports in excel format (records can be filtered based on requirement)
+- Administrator can keep track of the demos, add new users and new products using UI.

 ## Technology Stack Used:
 	-Angular (v8.3.23)